ruslan-hut/Brainy/README.md

 ## Usage

 Start new chat with the bot by sending a message to it.
 The bot will respond with a generated message.
 You can also add the bot to a group chat and it will respond to messages in the group.
+For every user or chat ID bot stores some context, size of the context is defined by `maxTokens` parameter in a `ContextManager`.
 Bot recognizes commands in the following format:

+ask regular question to the bot, you don`t need to use this command in a private chat, just ask a question
 > /ask _question_

+set a topic or subject for the bot to talk about, this will be added to the beginning of the generated prompts
+> /topic _some subject_

+clear the cashed context and topic
->
+> /clear

+some experimental features to use ChatGPT as a word translator
 > /cat _translate word from Catalan to English_
 >
 > /cas _translate word from Spanish to English_

+bot will respond with a random fact
+> /hello

+bot will respond with a help message, describing the commands
+> /help

 ## License